andybywire/cfp-example/README.md

 #Content First Prototyping Sample Project
 The Content First Prototyping Framework is an open source toolkit that helps you bring real, dynamic content into your prototyping process.
 This repository is a sample project that demonstrates how the framework works.

-If this is the first page you’ve visited about content first prototyping, be sure to also check out the [Content First Prototyping Starter Kit](https://github.com/andybywire/content-first-prototyping) repository.
+If this is the first page you’ve visited about content first prototyping, be sure to also check out the [Smashing Magazine article](https://www.smashingmagazine.com/2016/05/content-first-prototyping/) that introduces the framework, or the [Content First Prototyping Starter Kit](https://github.com/andybywire/content-first-prototyping) repository.
 If you’re looking for a bare bones version of the framework to clone as a staring point for your own project, check out the [cfp-framework](https://github.com/andybywire/cfp-framework) repository instead.

 ##Green Lake Community Center
 In order to get a better sense of what content first prototyping looks like in action, this repository stages a prototype build from start to finish, using digital content collection from a real-world situation.
 Here’s the scenario: